khoinv/intellij-snippets/README.md

 - [sql.md](intellij-snippets/resources/documents/sql.md)

-## Freely make your snippets style
-- using convert(inFile, outFile, prefix, language, [supportLanguages]) in convert.pty
-- supportLanguages OPTIONS
-    - "HTML"
-    - "XML"
-    - "JSON"
-    - "JAVA_CODE"
-    - "CSS"
-    - "CUCUMBER_FEATURE_FILE"
-    - "JAVA_SCRIPT"
-    - "TypeScript"
-    - "SQL"
-    - "ColdFusion"
-    - "PHP"
-    - "GROOVY"
-    - "MAVEN"
-    - "ASPECTJ" value="true" />
-    - "ACTION_SCRIPT"
-    - "MXML"
-    - "CoffeeScript"
-    - "JSP"
-    - "OGNL"
-    - "GSP"
-    - "SCALA"
-    - "SBT"
-    - "SSP"
-    - "KOTLIN"
-    - "HAML"
-    - "Python"
-    - "Django"
-    - "RUBY"
-    - "RHTML"
-    - "GO"
+## How to customize my snippets style
+- In vim-snippets repository has various snippets language, and you can convert it to intelliJ snippet if you need.
+- Using convert(inFile, outFile, prefix, language, [supportLanguages]) in convert.py
+- SupportLanguages OPTIONS
+    - HTML
+    - XML
+    - JSON
+    - JAVA_CODE
+    - CSS
+    - CUCUMBER_FEATURE_FILE
+    - JAVA_SCRIPT
+    - TypeScript
+    - SQL
+    - ColdFusion
+    - PHP
+    - GROOVY
+    - MAVEN
+    - ASPECTJ
+    - ACTION_SCRIPT
+    - MXML
+    - CoffeeScript
+    - JSP
+    - OGNL
+    - GSP
+    - SCALA
+    - SBT
+    - SSP
+    - KOTLIN
+    - HAML
+    - Python
+    - Django
+    - RUBY
+    - RHTML
+    - GO
 - Note: If you want make a snippet that support all languages, let supportLanguages value is 'OTHER'
-- prefix option can be empty
+- Change prefix to what you want, prefix option can be empty

 ## TODO
 - Make it become a Plugin